jlee737/JHUAquariumCamera/README.md

 1. Boot-up Raspberry Pi and display
 2. Turn on camera, connect to Raspberry Pi, and set to "livestreaming" via the mode button (should already be set)
 3. Download program "Joystick.py"
-4. Download and run program "opencv_livecam" (*Note that you may have to change the camera port on line
+4. Download and run program "RunRPICamera"

 If using with PC and Raspberry Pi (For slightly less latency)
 1. Boot-up PC, Raspberry Pi, and Display
 2. Temporarily connect Display to Raspberry Pi
 3. Turn on camera, connect to PC, and set to "livestreaming" via the mode button (should already be set)
 4. Download program "Joystick.py"
-5. Download and run program "--" on Raspberry Pi
+5. Download and run program "RunRPICamera" on Raspberry Pi
 6. Disconnect monitor from Raspberry Pi and reconnect to PC
 7. Download and run program "frompi.py" on Monitor

+If using with PC (keyboard instead of Joystick inputs)
+1. Boot-up PC and display
+2. Turn on camera, connect to Raspberry Pi, and set to "livestreaming" via the mode button (should already be set)
+3. Download program "Joystick.py"
+4. Download and run program "opencv_livecam_test" (May require changing port in line 6)

 Recorded footage
 1. Record 360 footage with Ricoh Theta V or any other 360 camera